 I am a Professor in the Virtual Environments and Computer Graphics group in the Department of Computer Science, University College London.
 I am currently head of the group.
-My research area is real-time interactive virtual environments, with particular interest in mixed-reality systems, large-scale models and collaboration between immersive facilities.
-The group runs a CAVE-like facility and several other high-end virtual reality systems.
+My research area is real-time interactive virtual environments, with particular interest in virtual reality, augmented reality, novel forms of interaction, large-scale graphical models, collaborative systems and networking for tightly synchronous telecollaboration.
 Details of my active projects can be found here.
+The group runs a CAVE-like facility, a large tracking space and several other high-end virtual reality systems.

 For my Office Hours, please my contact page.